mttwchtr/Backend-Development-Notes/c.md

 ```
 - Text and Code from http://farside.ph.utexas.edu/teaching/329/lectures/node11.html

-> A statement causes the computer to carry out some definite action.
-There are three different classes of statements in C: expression statements, compound statements, and control statements.
-An expression statement consists of an expression followed by a semicolon.
-The execution of such a statement causes the associated expression to be evaluated.
-A compound statement consists of several individual statements enclosed within a pair of braces { }. - http://farside.ph.utexas.edu/teaching/329/lectures/node11.html

 > Expression: Something which evaluates to a value.
 Example: 1+2/x
-Statement: A line of code which does something.
-Example: GOTO 100
 The designers of C realized that no harm was done if you were allowed to evaluate an expression and throw away the result.
 In C, every syntactic expression can be a made into a statement just by tacking a semicolon along the end:
 ```c
 1 + 2 / x;